Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Sunrise over the Pyrenees mountains, taken at Auberge Borda

-I have seen condensed versions of this stage elevation, including within the documents provided by the Pilgrim Office in St Jean Pied de Port.
-When the distance is squished, the elevation looks impossible.
-I like the image below as it’s a more accurate representation of what you’ll walk.
+I’ve seen condensed elevation profiles of this stage, including those provided by the Pilgrim Office in St. Jean Pied de Port.
+When the distance is compressed, the climb looks almost impossible.
+But don’t worry!
+The profile below gives a more accurate representation of what you’ll actually walk.

 Elevation plan of the Camino Frances from St Jean Pied de Port to Roncesvalles

-How Hard is the Napoleon Route from St Jean Pied de Port to Roncesvalles?
+So How Hard is the Napoleon Route from St Jean Pied de Port to Roncesvalles?

 hunto orisson steep